FarezFhmi/E-lost-Found/README.md

 # E-lost-Found with Admin & User Section
 Project For Subject Workshop Development

+To setup this project:
-first create database named "e-lost&found". then export the sql file to database e-lost&found.
+1. Create database named "e-lost&found".
+2. Export the sql file to database e-lost&found.

-Run the php file using localhost xampp
+3. Start APACHE & MYSQL in Xampp
+4. [Run](http://localhost/e-lost&found/) in any browser after done all 3 step.

 For testing...

-Admin Account : Username = Reez, Password = 12345@sh
+1. Admin Account : Username = Reez, Password = 12345@sh
-User Account : Username = Farez, Password = 12345@sh
+2. User Account : Username = Farez, Password = 12345@sh

 All password has been has after user register, so please remember password because it cannot be recover.
 To unencrypt password back it so difficult.